calibx/msfsdeck/Readme.md

 * FSUIPC : http://www.fsuipc.com/
 * FSUIPC Client DLL from Paul Henty (included) : http://fsuipc.paulhenty.com/#home
 # Upgrading
+## From rc3
 * Remove all older files (as now included in the plugin)
 * Restart Loupedeck
+## After
+* Simply uninstall the plugin (replace the name !) with : "C:\Program Files (x86)\Loupedeck\Loupedeck2\LoupedeckPluginPackageInstaller.exe" uninstall -path=NAME_OF_THE_PLUGIN.lplug4
+* Validate the elevation requirement
 # Installation
 * Install FSUIPC
-* Unzip the plugin
+* Install the plugin (replace the name !) run in cmd : "C:\Program Files (x86)\Loupedeck\Loupedeck2\LoupedeckPluginPackageInstaller.exe" install -path=NAME_OF_THE_PLUGIN.lplug4
-* Copy the 2 dll in %USERPROFILE%\AppData\Local\Loupedeck\Plugins
+* Validate the elevation requirement
-C:\Program Files (x86)\Loupedeck\Loupedeck2>LoupedeckPluginPackageInstaller.exe install -path=LoupedeckPackage.lplug4
-* Load the profile msfs.lp4 in LoupeDeck UI : don't forget to active dynamic mode
+* For the first time you can load the profile msfs.lp4 in LoupeDeck UI : don't forget to active dynamic mode
+* You can then configure your own profile (don't forget to backup it)
 # Usage
 * Launch MSFS
 * FSUIPC should autostart